Board of Trustees

 A native of Québec City, Susan holds a Bachelor’s degree from Université Laval.

-A Chartered Professional Accountant (CPA), Dominique Hamel holds a Bachelor’s degree in accounting from l’École des hautes études commerciales (HEC) in Montreal and a Master’s degree (with Distinction) in accounting and finance from the London School of Economics and Political Science (LSE).
+Dominique Hamel is a principal with the Accounting Standards Board, where she works to develop and transform accounting financial reporting standards to meet society’s evolving needs.
+A Chartered Professional Accountant (CPA), Dominique holds a Bachelor’s degree in accounting from HEC Montréal and a Master’s degree (with Distinction) in accounting and finance from the London School of Economics and Political Science (LSE).

-Ms. Hamel has been President of the Montreal chapter of the LSE Alumni Association since 2014.
+Dominique has been President of the Montreal chapter of the LSE Alumni Association from 2014 to 2022.
 She was a member of the Conseil jeunesse de Montréal, an advisory body to the city’s municipal administration, and has served on the Executive Committee of the Montreal Museum of Fine Arts’ Young Philanthropists’ Circle.
-A committed supporter of the visual arts, Ms. Hamel resides in Montreal with her husband and her three young children.
+A committed supporter of the visual arts, Dominique resides in Montreal with her husband and her three young children.

 Adad Hannah is an artist living in Burnaby, British Columbia.
 He was born in New York, spent his childhood in Israel and England, and moved to Vancouver in the early 1980’s.